 The Graduate Senate consists of faculty representatives from each graduate program and the appropriate members of the administrative staff of the Graduate School.
-It conducts the regular faculty business of graduate studies, including academic and admissions standards, student affairs, curriculum, and program requirements.
+It conducts the regular faculty business of graduate studies, academic standards and curriculum, and program requirements.
 The Graduate Senate meets monthly and is coordinated by an executive committee.